Cost should not be a barrier to attend! We have lots of financial assistance (full and partial) if needed.

 - One on one coaching and check ins during your first year

 This will not need to be paid until AFTER you've received your formal acceptance to the BRIDGE program (end of May/June).
 You will be prompted to pay when we send you a confirmation.

-*Underrepresented The BRIDGE Program serves invited and contingent students accepted to the University of Connecticut (mostly engineering) that identify as Black, Hispanic and Latinx, Native American, all women, Neurodiverse, LGBTQIA+ and invited Physics Majors.
+*The BRIDGE Program serves invited and contingent students accepted to the University of Connecticut (mostly engineering) that identify as underrepresented, including but not limited to all women, Neurodiverse, LGBTQIA+ and invited Health Care and Physics Majors.

 The application for the Summer 2023 BRIDGE program deadline is May 1st, 2023.
 Please be sure to fill out the ITE - Intent to Enroll form that can be found on your admission portal.
 A link will be provided here when available.
 The BRIDGE 2023 program will be held from Sunday, July 2nd to Saturday, August 5th in its entirety, weekends included.